-Federal Deposit Insurance Corporation (FDIC) - A federal agency that insures bank deposits, currently up to \$250,000 per account.
+Federal Deposit Insurance Corporation (FDIC) - A federal agency that insures bank deposits, currently up to \$250,000 per account (thru December 31, 2013).
 Public deposits that exceed this amount must be properly collateralized with investment securities or insured through a surety bond.